deborah-O/deborah-O.github.io/GEOG5995MA1.md

 ![image](Webp.net-gifmaker.gif)

-To begin, I created my _agentframwork_ class.
+To begin, I created two files one was my _agentframework_ class and the other was the _model_.
 This class was called *Agent* which includes a set of behavioural rules governing my agents and their environment.
+The _model_ contains the environment and additional code that brings the rules and agents to life.

-I started with the initialisation function:
+In the _agentframework file_ I started with the initialisation function:

 ```
 import random